brorb/710-wiki/Content/Characters/Travis.md

 ---
 ## Half Life Gameplay Footage

-On 4th November 2025, [[710 Tone|7/10 Tone]] uploaded a video with sped-up gameplay footage of [Half Life: Gold Source edition](https://en.wikipedia.org/wiki/GoldSrc), which was apparently being played by Travis and was recorded on "02-1-25", several months before his death.
+On 4th November 2025, [[710 Tone|7/10 Tone]] uploaded [[THE EFFECT OF LONG STRING IS NOT FOR YOU TO|a video]] with sped-up gameplay footage of [Half Life: Gold Source edition](https://en.wikipedia.org/wiki/GoldSrc), which was apparently being played by Travis and was recorded on "02-1-25", several months before his death.

 ---